Vocabulary, definitions, associations, word families, and 1.46M usage examples in one licensable package.

 | Emotional | home → warmth, safety, belonging |

-Word families serve two different purposes:
+Word families serve two different purposes, depending on your game design needs:

 | Category | Purpose | Example | Game behavior |